 It can be difficult to determine when and why you should pluck a wig, so we’ll get into that here.
 A wig should be plucked to give your wig the look of a natural hairline - after all, the first thing that people see when they look at your wig is your hairline.

 Oftentimes, wigs come with a hairline that’s straight across, too far forward, or too dense.
 To fix that, you can use tweezers to pluck your wig to mimic your natural hairline.
-When plucking is done right, your wig will look like it’s growing from your scalp and the density of the front of the wig will be similar to human hair.
+When plucking is done right, your wig will look like it’s growing from your scalp and the density of the front of the wig will be similar to natural hair.

 If your wig came pre-plucked, you won’t need to pluck it unless it doesn’t look right with your face or isn’t plucked well.
 If you decide that your wig knots need to be plucked and bleached, you should wait to pluck the wig after you’ve bleached the knots.
 If you don’t need to bleach the knots, feel free to pluck your wig right after unboxing it.